sei-mi/tableficate/README.markdown

       <% t.filter :last_name %>
     <% end %>

-This creates a sortable table with two filters, 4 data columns and an action column.
-Column headers are automatically generated but can be overridden as seen on the `:id` column.
+This creates a sortable table with 2 filters, 4 data columns and a column for actions.
+Column headers are automatically generated but can be overridden as seen on `:id`.
 The column output can also be overridden by passing a block to the call.
-This setup provides easy table creation but only covers basic functionality.
+This setup only covers basic functionality.
 Some of the more advanced functionality requires you to wrap your scope in a special table model.

-Having created the basic table we now want to default the sorting to show newest accounts first and we want the first and last name to be merged into one name column.
-First we'll need to create a table model.
+Having created the basic table we now want to default the sorting to show newest accounts first and we want `:first_name` and `:last_name` to be merged into one column.
+First, create a table model.

-In "app/tables/" we'll create a new table model.
-This can be done using a generator.
+In "app/tables/" we'll create a new table model using the generator.
+Provide the name of the new table model and then the model being wrapped.

-    $ rails generate tableficate:table AccountReport
+    $ rails generate tableficate:table AccountReport Account

 Our table model:

     class AccountReport < Tableficate::Base
-      scope do
+      scope :accounts
-        Accounts.active
-      end

-      default_sort(:created_at, 'DESC')
+      default_sort :created_at, 'DESC'

-      column(:full_name, sort: 'first_name ASC, last_name ASC')
+      column :full_name, sort: 'first_name ASC, last_name ASC'

-      filter(:full_name) do |value, scope|
+      filter :full_name do |value, scope|
         first_name, last_name = value.split(/\s+/)

         if last_name.nil?